-The Jackson Laboratory (JAX) is committed to helping address the coronavirus (COVID-19) outbreak as rapidly as possible.
-The Jackson Laboratory for Genomic Medicine, located in Farmington, Connecticut, is partnering with hospitals and health care facilities in Connecticut and Maine with additional coronavirus testing capacity for symptomatic frontline health care workers and in-patients.
+The Jackson Laboratory (JAX) is committed to helping address the coronavirus (COVID-19) pandemic as rapidly as possible.
+The Jackson Laboratory for Genomic Medicine, located in Farmington, Connecticut, is partnering with hospitals and health care facilities in Connecticut and Maine with additional coronavirus testing capacity for frontline workers and patients.

-The Jackson Laboratory is also establishing a COVID-19 Biorepository to store existing clinical samples and data and to prospectively collect specimens and data from individuals tested for COVID-19 at the JAX CLIA Laboratory.
+The Jackson Laboratory is also establishing a COVID-19 Biorepository to store left over clinical test samples from the JAX CLIA Laboratory for research use and to collect questionnaires from participants whose test results were positive or negative for COVID-19.
 This will enable JAX scientists and their collaborators at other institutions to study the materials stored in the biorepository to better understand and find new ways to detect, treat, and/or prevent COVID-19.
-It is our hope that some of these studies may lead to new products, such as vaccines, drugs or tests for the disease.
+It is our hope that some of these studies may lead to new scientific discoveries, such as vaccines or tests for the disease, that may benefit people in the future.

 A biorepository is a “bank” that collects, processes, stores, and distributes biospecimens and information to researchers.
 Scientists can then study the materials stored in the JAX COVID-19 Biorepository to understand this new coronavirus to find ways to detect, treat, and perhaps prevent COVID-19.

-Individuals who have had a sample tested for COVID-19 at the JAX CLIA Laboratory.
+Individuals with either negative or positive test results whose sample was tested for COVID-19 at the JAX CLIA Laboratory in Farmington, CT.

 The Principal Investigator (PI) of the JAX COVID-19 Biorepository project is Dr. Charles Lee, Scientific Director of The Jackson Laboratory for Genomic Medicine.
 Other researchers at JAX may apply to access samples and data.

-You will provide consent to allow use of the leftover samples that your doctor/hospital sent to the Jackson Laboratory CLIA Laboratory for COVID-19 testing and permission to access your test results.
+Participants will provide consent to allow research use of the leftover COVID-19 test samples that their doctor/hospital sent to the JAX CLIA Laboratory for testing and permission for the Biorepository to obtain clinical COVID-19 test results from the Lab.

 DNA is in your blood and other samples.
 Genes are made of DNA.
 Our hair color, eye color, and risk for some diseases depend on our genes.